-Interested in journalism or communications?
-Mississippi College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Are you interested in journalism and communications?
+Mississippi College students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Mississippi College has many options for athletes.
 See them all and learn more about life at Mississippi College on the Student Life page.

-Let's take a closer look at each of these factors to get a clearer sense of what Mississippi College offers and if it might be the right college for you.
+Let's take a look at these areas to get a clearer idea of what Mississippi College offers and if it seems like a good fit for you.

 It is moderately difficult to get into Mississippi College.
-Around 39% of applicants get into Mississippi College each year.
-Out of 2,918 applications received in 2021, 1,139 students were offered admission.
+Mississippi College admitted 49% of all applicants in 2022.
+Out of 2,339 applications received in 2022, 1,146 students were offered admission.

-About 76% of students who start at Mississippi College return for their second year of college.
-Around 59% of students who started at Mississippi College earn their Bachelor's degrees within six years.
+Approximately 77% of students who start at Mississippi College come back the next year.
+Around 63% of students who started at Mississippi College earn their Bachelor's degrees within six years.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 The average starting salary for recent Mississippi College grads is $35,340 a year.
 Average starting salaries vary by discipline, but the average starting salary for all 2021 graduates was around $60,000 a year.

-Graduates in the class of 2021 had an average of $28,123 in student loans per borrower.
+The average student debt for graduates in the class of 2022 was around $28,579 per student, not including those with no debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 Some aid is awarded on a first-come, first-served basis, so fill out the FAFSA early.
 Visit the FAFSA website to apply for student aid.
 Remember, the first F in FAFSA stands for FREE!
 You should never have to pay to submit the Free Application for Federal Student Aid (FAFSA), so be very wary of anyone asking you for money.